jdorn/json-editor/README.md

 ### Formats

-JSON Editor supports the following values for the `format` parameter:
+JSON Editor supports the following values for the `format` parameter for fields of type `string`.

+*  color
+*  date
+*  datetime
+*  datetime-local
+*  email
+*  hidden
+*  month
+*  number
+*  range
+*  tel
 *  text
 *  textarea
-*  hidden
-*  email
+*  time
 *  url
-*  tel
-*  number
-*  range
-*  date
-*  month
 *  week
-*  time
-*  datetime
-*  datetime-local
-*  color

-JSON Editor uses HTML5 Input types, so polyfills might be required for full functionality in some browsers.
+JSON Editor uses HTML5 input types, so polyfills might be required for full functionality in older browsers.

 Here is an example that will show a color picker in browsers that support it: